JamesSettles/netsim/README.md

    - The "set-transport" command sets the transport layer implementation to use

  Dynamic class loading is also used to start applications on nodes.
 Put the application layer implementation class somewhere in the classpath and use the class name for loading
-   -- The "launch" starts an instance of a specefic app on a specific node
+   -- The "launch" starts an instance of a specific app on a specific node

  #Example
  The following is a network with two nodes. lisa send characters to bob and bob logs them as they are received.